MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

 Cloud flows need specific connection references to work correctly.
 Connection references are included in the solution, but connectors often need to be manually set up.

-The installation of the Awards and Recognition template requires a Microsoft Dataverse connection.
-It's best to create connections before importing the template to make the import smoother.
-If you create the connections during import, you have to jump back and forth between browser windows.
+The installation requires a Microsoft Dataverse connection.
+It's best to create connections before you install the template to avoid having to jump back and forth between browser windows.

 Create a new connection with the [Microsoft Dataverse connector](/connectors/commondataserviceforapps/).